DTMC-marketplace/DTMCInterviewRepository/ai-agent-interview/README.md

 The interview consists of **three rounds**:

 1. **Round 1**
+   Choose one interview case from the cases directory.

 2. **Round 2**
+   After passing Round 1, you will proceed to Round 2.

-For round 1 and 2, one interview case will be randomly selected from the cases directory.
+   Choose one interview case from the cases directory.

 3. **Final Round**
    - System design discussion with CEO & Tech Lead

-Only candidates who pass Round 1 will receive Round 2.
+Only candidates who pass Round 1 will proceed to Round 2.

 ---